evacaribbean/Blog/README.md

 <br>

-And that's it. 🐠 The [next](https://github.com/evacaribbean/Blog#different-database-connections) blog post 🐳 will walk through on how to connect to a MySQL db and on how to use an embedded driver.
+And that's it. 🐠 Next blog [post](https://github.com/evacaribbean/Blog#different-database-connections) 🐳 will walk through on how to connect to a MySQL db and on how to use an embedded driver.

 <br>